-- 1 cup Yellow Onion, chopped
+- 1 cup Yellow Onion chopped

-- 1 4-ounce can Chopped Green Chilies
+- 1 4-ounce can Diced Green Chilies mild or hot

 - 1 package Taco Seasoning Mix

-- 1 15-ounce can Diced Tomatoes, (do not drain)
+- 1 15-ounce can Diced Tomatoes do not drain

-- 1/3 cup Cilantro, chopped
+- 1/3 cup fresh Cilantro chopped

 - ½ cup crushed Tortilla Chips

-- ½ cup Monterey Jack Cheese, grated
+- ½ cup Monterey Jack Cheese grated

 - In a large stock pot over medium heat, heat olive oil.
 Add onions and sauté for 3-4 minutes.